theta360developers/plugin-guide/docs/use.md

 ### Alternate techniques to get the file and filename.

-* use normal MTP as you would with a normal Android phone
+* Use normal MTP as you would with a normal Android phone
-* use a tool like Vysor to display a virtual THETA V screen to your workstation.
+* Use a tool like Vysor to display a virtual THETA V screen to your workstation.
 To set up and use Vysor, refer to the next section on Vysor.

 ## Set Active Plugin with Mobile App